StormBytePP/StormByte-Crypto/README.md

 #### Overview

-The `Crypto` module provides a wide range of cryptographic utilities, including hashing, encryption, signing, and compression.
+The `Crypto` module provides a wide range of cryptographic utilities, including hashing, encryption, signing, compression, and key exchange.
 Below is a detailed breakdown of the functionality provided.

 ---